 We allow simultaneous submissions but ask to be notified if your work is accepted elsewhere.

 All submissions must be previously unpublished in English.
-Flyway asks for first North American serial rights.
-Copyright reverts to the author upon publication.
+Flyway asks for first North American serial rights and an option to reprint.
+All other subsidiary rights remain with the author.
 We do ask that when the work is published again a credit line indicate that the work first appeared in Flyway.